jwillesen/everyday-depression/first_episode.md

 There were two main reasons I didn't commit suicide back then.
 The first was the difficulty in carrying out my plan.
 And the second was that I knew how much my family loved me and would be sad if I was gone.

 High School was a much better environment for me.
 There's a higher maturity level, and students are more separated into ability levels.
-College was even better, and after that I started my career as a programmer and got married.
+College was even better, and after that I started my career as a programmer, and got married.
 I played racquetball and taking a martial arts class, which meant I was exercising regularly.
 Everything was going perfectly and life was awesome; I was the happiest then that I ever remember being.